noelrappin/deckset_editor/README.md

 ### Missing features

-* Undo
-* Menubar for save and load
 * Save as to a new file
 * Protection for overwriting unsaved data
 * Optional autosave on change